getgrav/grav-learn/pages/02.content/03.collections/docs.md

 ##### @page.self or @page.page - Collection of just the specific page

-This collection takes a slug route of a page as an argument and will return collection containing that page (if it is **published and non-modular**)
+This collection takes a slug route of a page as an argument and will return collection containing that page (if it is **published and non-modular**):

 [prism classes="language-yaml line-numbers"]
 content: